 - A. Under the Company Act as amended in May 2015, the Company's Articles of Incorporation should stipulate a fixed amount or ratio of annual profit to be distributed as profit sharing bonus to employees. - B. A resolution was passed at a Board of Directors meeting of the Company held on November 11, 2015 to amend the Articles of Incorporation of the Company.
 According to the amend Articles of Incorporation of the Company, 5%~15% of profit of the current year is distributable as employees' compensation and 1%~3% of profit of the current year is distributable as remuneration to directors and supervisors.
 However, the Company's accumulated losses shall have been covered (if any).
-The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; And in addition thereto a report of such distribution is submitted to the shareholders' meeting.
+The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employee's compensation in the form of shares or in cash; And in addition thereto a report of such distribution is submitted to the shareholders' meeting.
 The Articles of Incorporation are to be amended in the shareholders' meeting in 2016.

-- C. For the year ended December 31, 2015 and 2014, employees remuneration (bonus) was accrued at \$28,640 and \$48,242 thousand dollars, respectively, and directors's and supervisors' remuneration was accrued at \$7,160 and \$12,061 thousand dollars, respectively.
-The aforementioned amounts were recognized is salary expenses. - D. The Board of Directors of MPI held on March 23, 2016 approved the profit sharing bonus to employees and compensation to directors thousand in cash for payment in 2015.
+- C. For the three-month and nine-month periods ended March 31, 2016 and 2015, employee's remuneration (bonus) was accrued at \$6,945 and \$8,185 thousand dollars, respectively, and directors and supervisors' remuneration was accrued at \$1,827 and \$2,046 thousand dollars, respectively.
+The aforementioned amounts were recognized is salary expenses.
+The expense recognised for 2016 were accrued based on the earnings of current year; The expenses recognised for 2015 were accrued based on the net income for 2015 and the percentage specified in the Articles of Incorporation of the Company, taking into account other factors such as legal reserve. - D. The Board of Directors of MPI held on March 23, 2016 approved the profit sharing bonus to employees and compensation to directors thousand in cash for payment in 2015.
 There is no significant difference between the aforementioned approved amounts and the amounts charged against earnings of 2015. - E. The amounts of employees' bonus and directors' and supervisors' remuneration of 2014 are \$49,168 thousand dollars and \$11,240 thousand dollars, respectively, are recognized as operating costs or operating expenses for 2014.
-The difference amounts from \$105 thousand dollars approved by the stockholders subsequently are recognized as gain or loss in 2015. - F. The amounts of employees' bonus and directors' and supervisors' remuneration of 2013 are \$23,306 thousand dollars and \$5,827 thousand dollars, respectively, are recognized as operating costs or operating expenses for 2013.
-The difference amounts from \$(5,955) thousand dollars approved by the stockholders subsequently are recognized as gain or loss in 2014. - G. The information about the appropriations of earnings resolved by the board of directors' meeting and shareholders' meeting is available at the Market Observation Post System website.
+The difference amounts from \$105 thousand dollars approved by the stockholders subsequently are recognized as gain or loss in 2015. - F. The information about the appropriations of earnings resolved by the board of directors' meeting and shareholders' meeting is available at the Market Observation Post System website.